TheWiselyBearded/ChatbotAvatarAI/README.md

 Once you've set up the configuration files, you can run the scene and begin interacting with the NPC by asking it questions.
 The NPC will respond within seconds.

+## Notes
+Models Used:
+This project currently uses the TextDavinciV3 model provided by OpenAI's GPT-3 API.
+Additionally, there is a separate branch attempting to update to the latest publicly available model, ChatGpt3_5Turbo.

+In addition to the APIs and packages mentioned above, this project also uses the Meta Movement SDK.
+More information on this SDK can be found in its GitHub repository at https://github.com/oculus-samples/Unity-Movement.